torch/torch7/doc/maths.md

 <a name="torch.renorm"></a>
 ### torch.renorm([res], x, p, dim, maxnorm) ###
-Renormalizes the sub-tensors along dimension `dim` such that they do not exceed norm `maxnorm`.
+Renormalizes the sub-tensors along dimension `dim` such that they exceed norm `maxnorm`.

 `y=torch.renorm(x,p,dim,maxnorm)` returns a version of `x` with `p`-norms lower than `maxnorm` over non-`dim` dimensions.
 The `dim` argument is not to be confused with the argument of the same name in function [norm](#torch.norm).